/ 10 min read

 Building a Criminal Financial Infrastructure

-The Thai SEC and Stock Exchange of Thailand (SET) have since questioned FSX management about these unusual trades.
+The Thai SEC and Stock Exchange of Thailand (SET) have since questioned Finansia's management about these unusual trades.
 Singapore's Monetary Authority is reportedly reviewing the CAI fund transactions.
-But the damage is done.

-George Tan, the Singaporean co-founder of CAI who acts as Mauerberger's representative on multiple companies, serves as director of the local exchange as well as Big Touch 3 Ltd. and numerous other Thai companies backed by the network.
+George Tan, the Singaporean co-founder of CAI who acts as Mauerberger's representative on multiple companies, serves as director of the local exchange and numerous other Thai companies backed by the network.
 Henry Chen, a KuCoin global employee appointed to KuCoin Thailand's board, told employees that Thaksin—whom he referred to as "Dr. T"—would ensure the company flourished.

 The Criminal Empire Behind the Payments